The temporary hospital for care of German war casualties had been set

 for shelter, he grabbed his friend, threw him to the floor, and shoved him under a

 baby-grand piano.
-The hospital received a direct hit
+The hospital received a direct hit…an explosion that burst

 Bill has no idea how long it was before he regained consciousness or